vuestorefront/vue-storefront/packages/core/docs/getting-started/configuration.md

 ## Environment variables

-Every integration might have its own environmental variables described in documentation for specific integration.
+Every integration might have its own environmental variables described in the documentation.

 Those described here are common for every integration.

 - `API_HOST` - a host and port of the server that internal API calls are being made, e.g. `example.com` or `localhost:3000`.
-It is recommended to not leave it empty for security reasons.
+It is recommended **to not leave it empty** for security reasons.

 ## What's next